aseyq/statistical_rethinking_spritz/README.md

 We can decide it together but I was thinking starting it after Christmas. ~~Probably sometime around mid/end-january can be good.~~

 ## How may weeks will it take?
-Based on the videos, there will be 20 sessions.
-So it would take around ~2.5 months in total.
+Based on the videos, there will be 20 "sessions".
+The original course is 10 weeks.
+But since we are busy people, i'd asssume watching one video per week, rather than two would be a more managable commitment.
+But I assume some chapters we can go through together/faster.
+So I'd expect to finish all between 10 to 20 weeks, i.e. 2.5 to 5 months (wicked math skills).

 ## Audience
 The book defines its target audience as: